 • no form of live-plucking or force-feeding of animals is permitted.

-The forum is chaired by a Professor of Management at Ca’ Foscari University, in Venice (Italy), who is an expert on sustainability issues.
-Its members include: Moncler officers; experts from the Department of Veterinary Medicine at the University of Milan (Italy), from the Polish National Institute of Animal Husbandry (Koluda Wielka), and from Compassion in World Farming, an NGO dedicated to the welfare of farm animals; and representatives from certification and consulting firms (Bureau Veritas, Control Union, IDFL, and KPMG).
+Developed based on the unique features of Moncler’s supply chain, the Protocol was the result of an open and constructive dialogue within the scope of a multi-stakeholder forum (established in 2014), taking into account the expectations of the various stakeholders involved.
+It provides a scientific and holistic approach to animal welfare and product traceability.
+The forum is chaired by a Professor of Management at Ca’ Foscari University, Venice, who is an expert on sustainability issues.
+Its members include Moncler officers, experts from the Department of Veterinary Medicine at the University of Milan, the Polish National Institute of Animal Husbandry in Kołuda Wielka, Compassion in World Farming, an NGO dedicated to the welfare of farm animals and representatives from certification and consulting firms (Bureau Veritas, Control Union, IDFL and KPMG).
+In the firm belief that dialogue enhances and drives improvement, in January 2020, the sixth multi-stakeholder forum was held to discuss Protocol updates to make it even more stringent.
 The DIST Protocol assesses animal welfare using an innovative approach.
 In fact, alongside the traditional approach

-that focuses on the animal’s environment (in terms of availability of food and water, space to pasture, etc.), it also provides for the careful observation of the animal itself (as per recent European Commission guidelines), through the so-called Animal-Based Measures1 (ABMs), which enable the direct assessment of the animals’ conditions by observing how the geese respond to various factors within their environment (outcome approach).
+that focuses on the animal’s environment (in terms of availability of food and water, space to pasture, etc.), the Protocol also provides for the careful observation of the animal itself (as per recent European Commission guidelines), through the so-called Animal-Based Measures (ABMs)5 .
+The ABMs enable the direct assessment of the animals’ conditions by observing how the geese respond to various factors within their environment (outcome approach).
 The DIST Protocol features nine ABMs (welfare indicators) including, among others, those designed to identify unusual behaviour or aspects such as feather-pecking6 , twisted or broken wings, feather irregularities, and abnormal beak colour.
 These phenomena occur when the welfare of the geese is compromised owing to a number of reasons, including high stocking density, poor diet, lack of pasture, and inappropriate animal management methods.
 Another important and innovative indicator introduced by the Protocol regards the human-animal interaction, which is assessed according to the responses to a specific test (the HAR test, Estep and Hetts, 1992).

 6Feather-pecking is an abnormal behaviour in avian species that occurs when one bird repeatedly pecks (sometimes tearing out) the feathers of another.